Reporting Sexual Misconduct & Getting Support

 - Offering adjustments to academic deadlines, course schedules, etc.

-- Any other measure which can be tailored to the involved parties to achieve the goals of our policy
+- Any other measure which can be tailored to the involved parties to achieve the goals of the University's policy

 *These measures and other support and resources are available regardless of whether a reporting party seeks formal resolution and/or makes a crime report.